Articles + Updates

 Use the search bar at the bottom of the page to find information on specific topics.
 This website is for informational purposes only and information contained herein does not constitute legal advice.
 Please note the dates of all content and be aware that it may not reflect the most current developments.

-Legislative Alert: HB 389 (Smoking in Public Places)
+Legislative Alert: HB 389 + SB 986 (Smoking in Public Places)

 As the Florida Legislature considers new alcoholic beverage laws that may affect manufacturers, distributors, vendors, and consumers, the firm tracks the policymaking action through the Legislative Alert series of posts here.
+HB 389 is related to alcoholic beverages insofar as many restaurant and bar owners will certainly want to know if it becomes law.
 Bill updates, amendments, and hearings can be accessed directly through the Florida House’s website.

-This bill, as initially filed, further defines the term “public place” to include streets, sidewalks, highways, public parks, and public beaches.
+This bill, as initially filed, defines the term “public place” to include streets, sidewalks, highways, public parks, and public beaches.
 Importantly, the inside and outside common areas of schools, hospitals, government buildings, apartment buildings, office buildings, lodging establishments, restaurants, transportation facilities, and retail shops would also be covered by the definition.

 It also touches statutory language related to whether vaping or smoking of marijuana can occur within a standalone bar, the type of establishment people may generally smoke tobacco in.